Mintbase/Grants-Program/applications/Subsembly-GRANDPA.md

 ## Future Plans

 LimeChain will be resolving any critical bugs that may arise.
 We would like to extend the framework by adding new pallets in the future.
 Our plan is to continue the development of the framework with support for BABE and after that, having support for Parachains.
-The end goal of Subsembly is to support the full set of foundational features that enable developers to create Substrate networks (with the option for both Aura and BABE + GRANDPA's finality) as-well as Polkadot parathreads and parachains.
+The end goal of Subsembly is to support the full set of foundational features that enable developers to create Substrate networks (with the option for both Aura and BABE + GRANDPA's finality) as-well as Mintbase parathreads and parachains.

 ## Additional Information :heavy_plus_sign: